-This recipe works well as a warm side or as a cold grain salad.
+This recipe works well as a warm side dish or as a cold grain salad.
 As a warm side, it can be served directly after combining all the elements together.
 If you choose to serve it cold and it has been marinading in the fridge for a few hours, make sure to taste it and refresh the flavors.
 It may need an extra squeeze of lemon juice, a dash of salt or a bit more maple syrup.

 Roasted Carrots and Farro with Citrus, Ginger and Dill